goodrobots/devFrame/docs/_docs/07-base-frame.md

 4 | 10mm OD x 250mm long | Supports 9in props and ~5000mAHr lipo
 4 |  170mm long | Supports 9in props

 Note -- Length of tube can vary depending on design intent.
 Above figures are for standard stretch X config.
+If this is your first devFrame build we suggest building per docs.
+You can tweak it later.
 {: .notice--primary}

 ### Tools
 - Ruler
 - Marker
-- Masking tape (optinal)
+- Masking tape (optional)
 - Hacksaw or rotary tool with cutoff wheel
 - #1 and #2 Phillips screwdriver

 ## Step 1 - Cut Tubes
 ![Measure Tubes]({{ site.baseurl }}/assets/images/basic-frame/cut-tubes-01.jpeg){: width="60%" .align-center}
-In this step we will measure, mark and cut the carbon fiber tubes for both the box and arms.
+In this step we will measure, mark and cut the carbon fiber tubes for both the box frame and arms.
 You will need:
 - (2) 10mm x 500mm Carbon Fiber Tube (or enough to get (4) x 250mm tubes)
 - (2) 12mm x 500mm Carbon Fiber Tube (or enough to get (4) x 170mm tubes)
 - Ruler